Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110

 \textbf{Breast surgery simulation.} Most of the existing methods for pre-operative breast surgery simulation are designed to simulate alloplastic, implant-based breast augmentation procedures, either for aesthetic reasons or after mastectomy as part of BRS.
 Typically, those methods first generate a patient-specific, geometric representation of the breast (using tetrahedral meshes, for instance).
 Afterwards, the soft tissue deformation caused by implant insertion is simulated using a geometric and biomechanical model of the implant and breast, respectively.

-As such, \citet{Roo06} used the tensor-mass model introduced by \citet{Cot00}, a combination of classical finite element and mass-spring models, for implant-based breast augmentation planning. \citet{Cie12} proposed a web-based tool for breast augmentation planning which requires only 2D photographs and anthropometric measurements as input and allows the user to choose from a variety of different implants.
-Their method automatically reconstructs a 3D breast model and subsequently applies a tissue elastic model closely resembling the finite element model. \citet{Geo14} utilizes patient-specific finite element models generated from 3D breast scans.
+As such, Roose et al. \cite{Roo06} used the tensor-mass model introduced by Cotin et al. \cite{Cot00}, a combination of classical finite element and mass-spring models, for implant-based breast augmentation planning.
+De Heras Ciechomski et al. \cite{Cie12} proposed a web-based tool for breast augmentation planning which requires only 2D photographs and anthropometric measurements as input and allows the user to choose from a variety of different implants.
+Their method automatically reconstructs a 3D breast model and subsequently applies a tissue elastic model closely resembling the finite element model.
+Georgii et al. \cite{Geo14} utilizes patient-specific finite element models generated from 3D breast scans.
 Combined with a novel mechanism called \textit{displacement template}, geometric implant models are no longer required, thus breaking up the coupling between implant and enclosing breast.